kwsportracing/site/index.md

 - Welcoming, friendly atmosphere where you can connect and learn from other riders
 - BBQ lunch included

-- Maximized lap time with step-down program
+- Mentorship program allowing you to step down to lower sessions to help your friends out

 - Worry free cancellation policy